octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 </NotificationBar>

 # Raffle smart contract
-In this chapter, a simple [raffle](https://en.wikipedia.org/wiki/Raffle) example is considered.
-A raffle is a gambling game, where players buy tickets.
-The winning ticket is then drawn.
+In this chapter, a simple [raffle](https://en.wikipedia.org/wiki/Raffle) example is used.
+A raffle is a gambling game, where players buy tickets and the winning ticket is drawn.
 In our case, a raffle will be developed in a smart contract with those rules:
 - An address (called the administrator) wants to organize a raffle, whose reward is a tz amount.
-- The administrator pays the reward to the winner with its own funds.
+- The administrator pays the reward to the winner with their own funds.
-- Anyone can participate in the raffle, with the same participation fee for everyone.
+- Anyone can participate in the raffle, and the participation fee is the same for everyone.
 However, each address can participate only once.
 - Each ticket has the same probability of being picked.
-- After a given time, defined at the beginning of the raffle, the administrator closes the raffle, and rewards the winner.
+- And after a given time, defined at the beginning of the raffle, the administrator will close the raffle, and rewards the winner.

 This raffle can be divided into three steps: